marcelaulloa/sunshine_europe/README.md

 12. Dashboard

 You have two options:
 1. Copy my dashboard and update the dataset doing the following:
 - Go to [my dashboard](https://lookerstudio.google.com/reporting/7c37008d-cda1-4ec0-a15d-e1a2b62d78ad/page/CPywD) and click on "Make a Copy".
 - On your copy click on the top menu called "Resource", choose "Manage added data sources"
 - Under actions click edit.
 - If it's your first dashboard with bigquery it will ask you to authorize to connect to your BigQuery projects.
 - Click on "my projects" option and find your recently created project, dataset and the table "report"
 - Click reconnect.
 - Apply.
 - Done!

 2. Create your dashboard from scratch doing the following:
-        a.
-Manually create a new report on [Looker Studio](https://lookerstudio.google.com/).
+- Manually create a new report on [Looker Studio](https://lookerstudio.google.com/).
-        b.
-On the first screen after creating a new report the system will ask you to add data to your report.
+- On the first screen after creating a new report the system will ask you to add data to your report.
-        c.
-Choose Google BigQuery find your project, your dataset and the table report.
+- Choose Google BigQuery find your project, your dataset and the table report.
-        d.
-Add a field calculating the average of Sun_hrs.
+- Add a field calculating the average of Sun_hrs.
-        e.
-Add a field for calculating seasons with the following formula: `if((month(DATE)<3)AND(day(DATE)<=20),"Winter",if((month(DATE)<6)AND(day(DATE)<=21),"Spring",if((month(DATE)<3)AND(day(DATE)<=23),"Autumn","Summer")))`
+- Add a field for calculating seasons with the following formula: `if((month(DATE)<3)AND(day(DATE)<=20),"Winter",if((month(DATE)<6)AND(day(DATE)<=21),"Spring",if((month(DATE)<3)AND(day(DATE)<=23),"Autumn","Summer")))`
-        d.
-Create:
+- Create:
-            1 Map with Country Code on dimensions and Avg of Sun hrs on the metrics 1 Bar grah with record count on the metrics and country code as dimensions 1 Bar graph with average sun hrs on metrics and country code as dimensions an drill-down dimensions for color coding.
+* 1 Map with Country Code on dimensions and Avg of Sun hrs on the metrics
+- 1 Bar grah with record count on the metrics and country code as dimensions
+- 1 Bar graph with average sun hrs on metrics and country code as dimensions an drill-down dimensions for color coding.
             1 Pivot Table with Heatmap with Seasons on column dimension and country code on row dimension and average sun hrs on metrics.

 13. Cleaning up